On Bluetooth communications

 - Radio waves can affect cardiac pacemakers and medical devices.
 Do not use headset units and charging case in crowded places such as crowded trains or inside a medical institution.

 - The headset units and charging case have magnets which may interfere with pacemakers, programmable shunt valves for hydrocephalus treatment, or other medical devices.
-Do not place the headset close to persons who use such medical devices.
+Do not place the headset units and charging case close to persons who use such medical devices.
 Consult your doctor before using the headset if you use any such medical device.

 Keep the headset units and charging case away from the magnetic card

-- The headset units and charging case use magnets.
-If you bring a magnetic card close to the headset, the card magnet may be affected and become unusable.
+- If you bring a magnetic card close to the headset, the card magnet may be affected and become unusable due to the magnets used in the headset units and charging case or the leakage flux during wireless charging.